 And while you may be thinking that you could solicit advice from the court clerk to ensure your forms are filled out correctly, think again.

-Charlotte Christian of The Alabama Law Group is the leading family law attorney in the Huntsville, Alabama area.
+The Law Offices of Charlotte Christian and Associates is the leading family law attorney in the Huntsville, Alabama area.
 Her experience and expertise will protect your interests, ensure a positive outcome for you, and save you the headache of a DIY divorce.
-Contact Charlotte today to schedule a consultation!
+Contact us today to schedule a consultation.